Part 1 of 3: Information Overwhelm

 1. Identify physical, biological, and social as three basic levels of phenomena.
 It’s easy enough to see that, at least from a human perspective, the world consists of: i) non-living matter and energy, ii) organisms made up of matter and energy the configuration of which is distinct enough to warrant new concepts like life and death, and iii) human social phenomena, involving people — biological organisms who are themselves comprised of the matter and energy which make up all observable phenomena but are set apart by, among other things, the degree to which they endow everything with meaning.

 2. Emphasize that these levels, while distinct, are never separate.
 This is not difficult to grasp.
-Everyday observation shows that reality does not consist of a realm of physical phenomena in one place, biological happenings in another, and human stuff in a third separate region.
+Everyday observation shows that reality is not divided into different realms: physical phenomena here, biological happenings over there, and human social stuff somewhere else.
 We don’t experience them as separate, but for some reason that’s often how we think and talk about them — referring to “natural sciences” and “social sciences” as if they occupied different spheres of reality.